StackVista/stackpack-sap/src/main/stackpack/resources/detailed-overview.md

 ##### 2. Client Certificate Authentication Mechanism

-This mechanism allow you to connect through the client certificate and private key for the certificate provided.
+This mechanism allow you to connect using the client certificate and the private key.
-The following new parameters are available :-
+The following new parameters are available :
 * `verify` - `True` or `False` depending on verifying the client certificate or not.
-By default, it's `False`.
+By default, it's `True`.
 * `cert` - path containing the client side certificate
 * `keyfile` - path containing the private key for certificate

-_As an example, see the below config :-_
+_As an example, see the below config :_

 ```
 # Section used for global SAP check config